-Meanwhile, General Michael Flynn, who had recently retired as head of the Defense Intelligence Agency, was given in 2015 to insist that the terrorist enemy is "committed to the destruction of freedom and the American way of life" while seeking "world domination, achieved through violence and bloodshed."
+Meanwhile, General Michael Flynn, who had recently retired as head of the Defense Intelligence Agency and who now occupies a senior foreign policy slot in the Trump administration, was given in 2015 to insist that the terrorist enemy is "committed to the destruction of freedom and the American way of life" while seeking "world domination, achieved through violence and bloodshed."
 It was reported that his remarks, to an audience of "special operators and intelligence officers," evoked "many nods of approval," "occasional cheers," and "ultimately a standing ovation."
+129